Serba Dinamik recently found itself in hot water amidst a tussle with its auditor KPMG over certain financial inconsistencies

 Secondly, their asset base is huge… and growing rapidly.
 Just look at the numbers for Receivables, Inventory, and PPE.
 They are mindboggling for a company with a roughly RM 5 billion market cap.
 You can feel the growth rates just by looking at the absolute numbers.

 Thirdly, we can see that Working Capital (WC) makes up a huge portion of Operating Cash Flows (OCF).
 Again, the amount is staggering and can be felt just by looking at it.
-CAPEX growth is also visibly outsized, while FCF is consistently negative.
+CAPEX growth is also visibly outsized, while FCF is constantly at a borderline breakeven level.

 So, right away I can tell that this isn’t a company I want to spend anymore time digging into deeper as an investment idea.
 There is such a plethora of decent companies in the cornucopia of stocks out there that I’m willing to give this a pass.
 But since the whole point of this exercise was to try and find out if any red flags exist, let’s go slightly deeper.